 Probabilistic Forecast Libraries

-Decision modelers and forecasters increasingly realize the advantage of probabilistic forecasts -- that explicitly represent the inevitable uncertainties in the form of probability distributions.
+Decision modelers and forecasters increasingly realize the advantage of probabilistic forecasts that explicitly represent the inevitable uncertainties in the form of probability distributions.
 Many important quantities, such as GDP and the price of oil, are correlated or dependent.
-Lumina offers libraries of probabilistic forecasts for groups of such dependent quantities, ready to incorporate in your models.
+Lumina offers libraries, ready to incorporate in your models, of probabilistic forecasts for groups of such quantities.

 These uncertain forecasts are represented as random samples using the DIST™ standard, a compact XML-based representation.
 Each individual random sample is a Stochastic Information Packet (SIP).
 A set of SIPs are bundled into a SLURP (Stochastic Library Unit with Relationship Preserved).
 Inidividual SIPs can be downloaded and read into Analytica or any spreadsheet application that supports the DIST representation, including Frontline Systems’ Risk Solver and XLSim for use with Crystal Ball or @Risk.
 An entire SLURP can be downloaded and read into Analytica, which converts it into an array of samples, ready for use in your model.

 Watch a brief recording (5:14 mins) of Max Henrion, CEO of Lumina, talking about how Analytica supports the DIST standard